 Granada is quite hilly, which can be exhausting when walking anywhere, but you get some great viewing points because of it.
 Most viewpoints are considered good if you have a great view of Alhambra from them.

-🤩 Visit all the best viewpoints on this sunset walking tour!
+šŸ¤© Visit some of the best viewpoints on this sunset walking tour!

 3. Same As In Every European City: Visit The Cathedral

-I saw the side of the Royal Chapel of Granada first and was really impressed, I thought it was the cathedral.
-Only a bit later I realised the cathedral is around the corner.
+I first saw the side of the Royal Chapel of Granada and was impressed, mistaking it for the cathedral.
+Later, I realized the cathedral was just around the corner.
+Both are among Granada’s most beautiful churches.

-🤩 I love this Granada walking tour for visiting hidden treasures in Albaycín
+šŸ¤© I love this Granada walking tour for visiting hidden treasures in AlbaycĆn

 5. Go Shopping

-Calle Calderería Nueva offers next to shopping opportunities many teahouses (see next point) and you can even get some henna there.
-I really like henna, looks so cool and it doesn’t hurt like a real tattoo (I got a lot of them as well though).
+• Calle CaldererĆa Nueva offers next to shopping opportunities many teahouses (see next point) and you can even get some henna there, one of the cool things in Granada.

 6. Sit Down In a Teahouse

-I tried three different teahouses in Calderería Nueva, Tetería Kasbah, Tetería Al Waha and Tetería Nazarí.
-Out of those three Tetería Nazarí was my favourite, the tea tasted very nice, it comes in a cute pot and it feels cosy inside.
+I tried three different teahouses in CaldererĆa Nueva, TeterĆa Kasbah, TeterĆa Al Waha and TeterĆa NazarĆ.
+Out of those three TeterĆa NazarĆ was my favourite, the tea tasted very nice, it comes in a cute pot and it feels cosy inside.

 7. Visit the Cave Houses in Sacromonte